lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    service has multiple routings, it will be executed in a single environment only.
 (Support for multiple execution environments will be added in a future update)
--  Resource Presets: You can select the amount of resources that you want to allocate in model service.
+-  Resource Presets: Allows you to select the amount of resources to allocate from the model service.
    Resource contains CPU, RAM, and AI accelerator, as known as GPU.

 .. image:: cluster_mode.png